 The rules cover all transactions between ‘connected taxable persons’, which is broadly defined to include individuals, PEs created by head offices, subsidiaries, associates, partnerships, joint ventures, and trusts to the extent that they participate directly or indirectly in the management, control, or capital of another, or both of which have common control, management, or shareholders.
 Specifically, the rules apply to sale and purchase of goods; lease or sale of tangible assets; licensing, transfer, or use of intangible assets; provision of services; lending or borrowing of money; manufacturing arrangements; and any transaction that may affect profit and loss or any other incidental matter.

 The rules are applicable to both domestic and cross-border related-party transactions.

-Nigeria has thin capitalisation rules based on the Finance Act 2019.
+Nigeria does not have thin capitalisation rules.
+However, interest deductibility rules were introduced based on the Finance Act 2019.
 This restricts interest deductibility to 30% of EBITDA.
 Excess interest can be carried forward for up to five years.
 The rules cover connected party debt, including third party debt guaranteed implicitly or explicitly by a connected person.

 Controlled foreign companies (CFCs)

 There are no specific CFC rules in Nigeria.